 The Pinnacle of Motorsports

 Not only do I have this gorgeous Voigtlander Ultron 35mm ASPH to play with, but this trip was a long time coming as I’ve been an F1 fan as far back as my freshmen year in college.
 Those were the golden years for me when Honda Racing F1 with Jensen Button was up and coming and Michael Schumacher’s dominance in his undefeated Ferrari that accelerated him to seven world championships.

 I knew planning for a weekend trip in Europe being a poor college student was an unrealistic goal, but I knew one day it would eventually become an reality in the future.
 I mean…that’s why we all go to college right?
 To get good jobs and make money?

 2019 United States Grand Prix

 Fast forward to 2019 and I received a group email with a few of my friends, planning for a potential trip to Austin, Texas for the 2019 United States Grand Prix.
-Moves were made and money was spent, but it was well worth the trip as it was one of the most memorable trips I’ve ever taken with the guys and with Amy.
+Moves were made and money was spent, but it was well worth the trip as it was one of the most memorable trips I’ve ever taken with the guys.
 Flying over the track and looking at the upcoming skyline of the city of Austin was exciting to see as I’ve only heard great things about this city, especially their food.

-Amy and I had no idea what to expect as neither of us have ever taken a trip down south to Texas before, especially Austin, but from what I’ve heard from both social media and from co-workers, it was an booming city with excellent foods and some of the nicest people we’ve ever met.
+I had no idea what to expect as I had never taken a trip down south to Texas before, especially Austin, but from what I’ve heard from both social media and from co-workers, it was an booming city with excellent foods and some of the nicest people we’ve ever met.

 Did I mention that the food was amazing?